aymanshams07/generative_modeling_play/updates.md

 # todays plan
 - clone github repo
-- copy techanim tools into repo
+- copy techanim tools into repo (houdini env)
 - build and make using ion container
 - check the changes made and rebuild to deploy